16 January, 2022 at 11:59 p.m. EST

-Optimizing outcomes of patients who have received a mechanical circulatory support device as treatment for advanced heart failure and increasing access to this life saving therapy are shared goals of ISHLT, ICCAC, and Medtronic.
+Optimizing outcomes of patients who have received a mechanical circulatory support device as treatment for advanced heart failure and increasing access to this life saving therapy are shared goals of ISHLT and ICCAC.
 Professional growth and development of VAD coordinators is paramount to ensuring the MCS community has the capacity to provide this advanced therapy.

 Technological developments have ushered in an era of rapid expansion in the number of VAD patients and programs, the length of time patients are on support, and the professional opportunities VAD coordinators have within the MCS community.
 A result of this rapid growth is a shortage of trained, expert VAD coordinators around the world.